$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Conversion between form factor bases

 \subsection{Helicity basis}

-In this appendix we give the projection of the form factors onto the helicity basis which is convenient for the computation of angular observables.
-Using the Jacob Wick polarisation tensors\footnote{C.f. appendix A \cite{Hiller:2013cza} where the polarisation tensors $\eta$ and $\epsilon$ correspond to $\ga$ and $\beta$ respectively.} we define:
+In this appendix we give the projection of the FFs onto the helicity basis which is convenient for the computation of angular observables.
+Using the Jacob Wick polarisation tensors\footnote{Cf.~appendix A \cite{Hiller:2013cza} where the polarisation tensors $\eta$ and $\epsilon$ correspond to $\ga$ and $\beta$ respectively.} we define: